-Parents are welcome to visit campus and our classrooms.
-Please contact the individual teachers in advance of any classroom visit, so a mutually agreeable time to visit may be planned.
+All visits must be scheduled with the teacher and the school office.
 Any and all campus visitors must first sign-in at the school office.
 Please bring a driver's license to complete this sign-in process.

 Parent / Teacher Conferences